Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 This Sunday, members of The Monorail Society will gather at Disneyland in Anaheim, CA to celebrate the 50th anniversary of the Disneyland-Alweg Monorail System.
 Back on June 14, 1959, ever-cheerful then-Vice President Richard M. Nixon dedicated the original three-car Mark I monorail.
 His daughters Julie and Tricia were official ribbon cutters, as can be seen […]

 You can blame the economy, but even in a good year communities can be spending-averse when it comes to abstract sculptures for public spaces.
-Giant Teeth, Bedrock City, AZ Take Neptune Beach, Florida, for example.
-Its city council just voted down a $250,000 proposal for “Pathfinder,” a 26-foot-high series of metal rings that would swivel […]
+Take Neptune Beach, Florida, for example.
+Its city council just voted down a $250,000 proposal for “Pathfinder,” a 26-foot-high series of metal rings that would swivel on bearings.
+According to the […]

 Trolls don’t get much respect, even on their best days.
 Now the giant Fremont Troll in Seattle, Washington, has suffered the indignity of being painted by vandals.
 A couple of weeks ago, the troll was sprayed with fingernails, tattoos, fangs, and a green eye.
 Volunteers from the Fremont Arts Council got together and quickly restored […]« Previous Entries Next Entries »